Service Inquiry Form

 Manufacturing

-The Gross Value Added (GVA) at basic current prices from the manufacturing sector in India grew at a CAGR of 5% during FY16 and FY20 as per the annual national income published by Government of India.
-The sector’s GVA at current prices was estimated at US$ 398 billion in FY20PE.
+The Gross Value Added (GVA) at basic current prices from the manufacturing sector in India grew at a CAGR of 10% during FY20–FY25, according to the annual national income published by the Government of India.
+The sector’s GVA at current prices was estimated at US$ 500 billion in FY30.

-With the help of Make in India drive, India is on a path of becoming the hub for hi-tech manufacturing as global giants such as GE, Siemens, HTC, Toshiba, and Boeing have either set up or are in process of setting up manufacturing plants in India, attracted by India's market of more than a billion consumers and an increasing purchasing power.
+Driven by the Make in India initiative, India is emerging as a hub for hi-tech manufacturing, with global giants such as GE, Siemens, HTC, Toshiba, and Boeing establishing or planning manufacturing plants in India, attracted by a market of over a billion consumers and rising purchasing power.

-According to the United Nations Conference on Trade and Development (UNCTAD), India ranked among the top 10 recipients of Foreign Direct Investment (FDI) in South Asia in 2019, attracting US$ 50 billion—a 17% increase from the previous year.
-Cumulative Foreign Direct Investment (FDI) in India’s manufacturing sector reached US$ 88.5 billion during April 2000 March 2020.
+According to the United Nations Conference on Trade and Development (UNCTAD), India ranked among the top 10 FDI recipients in South Asia in 2025, attracting US$ 50 billion, a 73% increase compared to the previous year.
+Cumulative FDI in India’s manufacturing sector reached US$ 1 trillion between April 2000 and March 2020.

-COMPAXED team have great access to manufacturing segment by way of Investment Banking, Business Advisory and Corporate Advisory Services through M&A Deals.
+COMPAXED team has deep access to the manufacturing segment, providing Investment Banking, Business Advisory, and Corporate Advisory services through M&A deals.

 About COMPAXED